 Try both of these options and see which one offers you the best benefit.
 Using special guitar picks makes playing the guitar easier and less stressful when you have arthritis.

-Another tool that can be highly beneficial for arthritis is an automatic tuner.
+Another tool that can be highly beneficial when playing guitar with arthritis is an automatic tuner.
 Tuning a guitar involves a lot of twisting motions as you turn the pegs.
 Now with this tool, those who suffer from arthritis do not have to worry about the pain of tuning their instruments.

 Automatic tuners are small robotic gadgets that tune your guitar without any effort from you.
 These tuners work on all stringed instruments.
 They can tune your guitar in under thirty seconds, so you are ready to play.

 Does Playing Guitar Help Arthritis?

-When it comes to playing guitar with arthritis many musicians worry that an arthritis diagnosis is an end to their ability to play, but this is not the case.
+When it comes to playing guitar with arthritis many musicians worry that an arthritis diagnosis will mean an end to their ability to play altogether, but this is just not the case.
 Many famous guitar players suffer from arthritis, yet continue to play their instruments.

 In 2014, the Arthritis UK Sunderland Group gathered to discuss the effects of playing instruments on arthritis.
 They discussed how playing the guitar is an excellent form of exercise.